 f.
-Coarse Particulate Matter (PM{10-2.5})
+Coarse Particulate Matter (PM10-2.5)

-As part of the NCore requirements (discussed in Section 4.1), the South DeKalb site (13-089-0002) began $PM{10-2.5}$ sampling as of January 1, 2011.
-The Teledyne T640x $PM{10-2.5}$ is the current system used to measure coarse particulate matter.
+As part of the NCore requirements (discussed in Section 4.1 of the Introduction), the South DeKalb site (13-089-0002) began PM10-2.5 sampling as of January 1, 2011.
+The Teledyne T640x PM10-2.5 is the current system used to measure coarse particulate matter.
 The Teledyne T640/640x is a real-time, continuous PM mass monitor that uses scattered light spectrometry for measurement.
-The T640x Option measures PM{2.5}, PM10, and PM{10-2.5}.
+The T640x Option measures PM2.5, PM10, and PM10-2.5.
 The sampling head draws in the ambient air with different size particles, which are dried with the Aerosol Sample Conditioner (ASC) and moved into the optical particle sensor where scattered light intensity is measured to determine particle size diameter.
 The particles move separately into the T-aperture through an optically differentiated measurement volume that is homogeneously illuminated with polychromatic light.
-GA AAMP uses the 16.7 LPM Model T640 with 640x option PM{10-2.5} monitor: EQPM-0516-240.
+GA AAMP uses the 16.7 LPM Model T640 with 640x option PM10-2.5 monitor: EQPM-0516-240.
 This analyzer is subjected to monthly flow checks and is audited by GA AAMP's Quality Assurance Unit on a semi-annual basis.

-The sampling frequency of the integrated (FRM), continuous (Teledyne, TEOM, Nephelometer), and speciated PM{2.5} samplers is detailed in Table 1, and the attached Appendix A. The PM{2.5} samplers highlighted in yellow are the PM{2.5} samplers that are used for comparison to the NAAQS for attainment purposes.
+The sampling frequency of the integrated (FRM), continuous (Teledyne, TEOM, Nephelometer), and speciated PM2.5 samplers is detailed in Table 5, and Appendix A. The PM2.5 samplers highlighted in yellow are the PM2.5 samplers that are used for comparison to the NAAQS for attainment purposes.